Expected Policy Gradients for Reinforcement Learning: Related Work

 EPG has some similarities with VINE sampling \citep{schulman2015trust}, which uses an (intrinsically noisy) Monte Carlo quadrature with many samples.
 However, there are important differences.
 First, VINE relies entirely on reward rollouts and does not use an explicit critic.
 This means that VINE has to perform many independent rollouts of $Q(\cdot, s)$ for each $s$, requiring a simulator with reset.
 A second, related difference is that VINE uses the \emph{same} actions in the estimation of $I^{\hat{Q}}_\pi$ that it executes in the environment.
 While this is necessary with purely Monte Carlo rollouts, Section \ref{ss-numq} shows that there is no such need in general if we have an explicit critic.
 Ultimately, the main weakness of VINE is that it is a purely Monte Carlo method.
 However, the example in Figure \ref{fig-mc-p} (Section \ref{sec-epg-main}) shows that even with a computationally expensive many-sample Monte Carlo method, the problem of variance in the gradient estimator remains, regardless of the baseline.

-EPG is also related to variance minimisation techniques that interpolate between two estimators \citep{gu2016q}.
-However, EPG uses a quadric (not linear) critic, which is crucial for exploration.
+EPG is also related to variance minimization techniques that interpolate between two estimators \citep{gu2016q}.
+However, EPG uses a quadratic (not linear) critic, which is crucial for exploration.
 Furthermore, it completely eliminates variance in the inner integral, as opposed to just reducing it.

-A more direct way of coping with variance in policy gradients is to simply reduce the learning rate when the variance of the gradient would otherwise explode, using, e.g., \emph{Adam} \citep{kingma2014adam}, \emph{natural policy gradients} \citep{kakade2002natural,amari1998natural,peters2008natural}, trust region policy optimisation \citep{schulman2015trust}, proximal policy optimisation \citep{schulman2017proximal}, the adaptive step size method \citep{pirotta2013adaptive} or \emph{Newton's method} \citep{furmston2012unifying,furmston2016approximate,parisi2016multi}.
+A more direct way of coping with variance in policy gradients is to simply reduce the learning rate when the variance of the gradient would otherwise explode, using, e.g., \emph{Adam} \citep{kingma2014adam} or the adaptive step size method \citep{pirotta2013adaptive}.
 However, this results in slow learning when the variance is high.
+Another way of reducing variance is by defining new estimators. \citet{parmasTotalStochasticGradient2018} introduces a framework for doing that based on a graphical representation that also allows for including model-based approaches.
+This framework provides another way of generalizing the deterministic and the stochastic policy gradient theorem by looking them as different ways of estimating the same quantity.
+Unlike EPG, it does not perform analytic integration.